darryliew/testingFramework/README.md

 # How to run testingFramework

-Installing NodeJS + Yarn + Docker dependency installation
+Installing NodeJS + Yarn + Docker installation
 1. Install NodeJS(choose the version your computer is required - https://nodejs.org/en/download/)
 * Once NodeJs is finished, run `npm -v` and `npm -v` to verify installation
 2. Installing Yarn